-- 3. Unplanned urbanization causes considerable increase in impervious areas, thereby, leading to enhanced surface runoff and frequent flooding. - 4.
-The problem of disposal of storm runoff is compounded in the cities having flat terrain, tidal fluctuations in coastal areas and blockage of streams / drains due to landslides in hilly areas. - 5.
-Global climate change resulting in changed weather pattern and increased occurrence of high intensity rainfall events further aggravate the risk of flooding in towns and cities. - 6.
-The absence of systematic approach to formulate and implement a holistic storm water drainage scheme within specified planning horizon has turned urban areas and cities so vulnerable now that even rain of light and medium intensity causes urban flooding. - 7.
-The problem of illegal disposal of Construction and Demolition waste / municipal solid waste coupled with poor maintenance of existing drainage system often obstructs the storm runoff causing localized flooding in the areas.
+- 4. The problem of disposal of storm runoff is compounded in the cities having flat terrain, tidal fluctuations in coastal areas and blockage of streams/drains due to landslides in hilly areas. - 5.
+Global climate change resulting in the changed weather pattern and increased occurrence of high intensity rainfall events further aggravate the risk of flooding in towns and cities. - The absence of systematic approach to formulating and implement a holistic storm water drainage scheme within specified planning horizon has turned urban areas and cities so vulnerable now that even rain of light and medium intensity causes urban flooding.

+7. The problem of illegal disposal of Construction and Demolition waste / municipal solid waste / plastic waste coupled with poor maintenance of existing drainage system often obstructs the storm runoff causing localized flooding in the areas.